Caster Plus Upper Strut Mount Kit

 - Main plate is laser-cut from high-grade steel.

 - Urethane top bushings for smooth noise-free operation

 - Coated in Kenny’s signature powder coat finish

 Kenny Brown Speed Secret - Street/Track Alignment

-When I'm at the track, I loosen the camber and drop the top of the strut in to maximize negative camber; then I set my Mustang tire pressure around 34 psi front and 29 psi rear.
-From there, I use tire temps to adjust camber for that specific track for optimum handling.
-(Read article I wrote on optimizing your track experience by reading tire temperatures and adjusting tire pressure Setting Tire Pressures for the Track).
+When I'm at the track, I loosen the camber and drop the top of the strut in to maximize the negative camber; then I set my Mustang tire pressure around 34 psi front and 29 psi rear.
+From there, I use tire temps to adjust the camber for that specific track for optimum handling.
+(Read the article I wrote on optimizing your track experience by reading tire temperatures and adjusting tire pressure Setting Tire Pressures for the Track).